maxrdz/Memories/README.md

 ## Support

-The only version of Memories that's supported is the one shipped on Flathub.
+The only version of Memories that's supported is the one shipped in a Flatpak.

-**Do not file bugs that don't happen with the Flathub version.**
+**Do not file bugs that don't happen with the Flatpak version.**

-If the problem still occurs with the Flathub version, please test the nightly flatpak by downloading the GitLab CI/CD build job artifact.
+If the problem still occurs with the Flatpak version, please test the *nightly* flatpak by downloading the GitLab CI/CD build job artifact.

 ## Building from Source